-Being a civil rights and employment attorney gives me an opportunity to do that every day – to fight for the underdog and to achieve a level of vindication for hardworking employees and whistleblowers who have suffered from intimidation, discrimination and retaliation at the hands of their employers.
-I consider myself extremely fortunate to be able to come to work each day and use my skills and experience to make a positive difference in someone’s life.”
+“Fighting for the underdog has always been important to me.
+Being a civil rights and employment attorney gives me the opportunity to do that every day – to fight for the underdog and try to achieve vindication for hardworking employees and whistleblowers who have suffered discrimination, harassment, or retaliation in the workplace.
+I consider myself very fortunate to be able to come to work each day and make a positive difference in someone’s life.”

-Ranked by Washingtonian Magazine, Lisa Banks has successfully litigated employment discrimination and whistleblower protection cases at both the trial court and appellate levels for over fifteen years.
-Ms. Banks is a founding partner of Katz, Marshall & Banks, LLP, where she concentrates her practice on employment discrimination, sexual harassment, whistleblower and Sarbanes-Oxley law, disability law and contractual employment disputes.
-Ms. Banks is an experienced advocate who has consistently achieved outstanding results on behalf of her clients either in court or through negotiated settlement.
+Consistently ranked a “Top Lawyer” by Washingtonian Magazine, Lisa Banks has successfully litigated employment discrimination and whistleblower protection cases at the trial court and appellate level for over 25 years.
+Ms. Banks is a founding partner of Katz, Marshall & Banks, LLP, where she concentrates her practice on claims related to employment discrimination, sexual harassment, Title IX, whistleblower retaliation, SEC and CFTC whistleblower tips, and contractual employment disputes.
+Ms. Banks is an experienced advocate who has consistently achieved outstanding results on behalf of her clients both in court and through negotiated settlements.